Atrial Fibrillation Ablation

 Ablation is a procedure to treat atrial fibrillation.
 It uses small burns or freezes

-to cause some scarring on the inside of the heart to help break up the electrical
+to cause some scarring on the inside of the heart to help break up and or insulate

-signals that cause irregular heartbeats.
-This can help the heart maintain a normal
+the electrical signals that cause irregular heartbeats.
+This can help the heart maintain

 The heart has 4 chambers.
 There are 2 upper chambers called atria and 2 lower chambers